alexander-novo/CS480Novotny/PA7/README.md

 # Menu Usage
 ![Menu](https://i.imgur.com/AIt1yMM.png)

-**Camera Distance** - Changes how far the camera is away from the current object
+**Camera Distance** - Changes how far the camera is away from the current object.
+Zooms out to overhead view.
 **Camera Rotation** - Rotates the camera around whatever the camera is looking at.
 Useful for getting out of a planet's shadow
 **Realistic/Close Scale** - Switch between the two to get realistic planet scaling (where the sun is *much* bigger than the planets and everything is very far apart) or an easier to see scale
-**Draw Orbits** - Check to draw dotted lines along the planets' orbits
+**Orbits** - Check appropriate box to draw dotted lines along the planets' or moons' orbits
+**Labels** - Check appropriate box to display names over planets or moons

 ### Planet Controls

+Click on the header to open.

 **Select Satellite** - Select which planet/moon the controls will affect
-**Time Scale** - How fast the currently selected object will orbit and spin, as well as everything orbiting it
+**Time Scale** - How fast the currently selected object will orbit and spin, as well as everything orbiting it.
 **Orbit Speed** - How fast the currently selected object orbits, as well as the direction
 **Spin Speed** - How fast the currently selected object spins, as well as the direction
-**Focus** - Will cause the camera to follow this object around.
-Whatever the object is currently orbiting will be in the background.

 # Command Line Parameters

 ## Command Usage

+`Tutorial` - Will run using the default configuration of `config.json`.
 `Tutorial --help` - Pull up the help menu / command usage
-`Tutorial <config>` - Run the program with the given config file `Tutorial` - Will run using the default configuration of `config.json`.
+`Tutorial <config>` - Run the program with the given config file (e.g. "Tutorial config.json")